 Not only are there different types of disability coverage, but there are also different types of insurance policies.
 An individual policy is purchased by the policyholder, whereas a group disability insurance policy is generally purchased by the policyholder’s employer as part of its employee benefits package.

 The legal rights and options vary depending on whether the policy is an individual or group policy.
 Under an individual insurance policy and certain types of group disability insurance policies, the insurance company must:

 - Promptly pay all valid claims

-- Investigate and evaluate all claims before denying or refuse to pay a claim
+- Investigate and evaluate all claims before denying or refusing to pay a claim

 - Provide a valid reason for a claim denial, including a factual and legal justification for the claim denial.

 If an insurance company denies a disability claim without a valid legal or factual justification, or without conducting a claim investigation and evaluation, the policyholder may have a claim for insurance bad faith.

 Group insurance policies are governed by the federal Employee Retirement Income Securities Act (ERISA).
 Under ERISA laws, disability insurance claims denials can be difficult, time-consuming, and complex.
 For this reason, it is highly recommended that you consult with an insurance disability lawyer as soon as possible for help with the appeals process.